Large-scale simultaneous inference under dependence: Introduction

 A practical choice for such a local test is a $p$-value combination test, that combines the evidence against the individual hypotheses in the subset into a single test statistic.
 Formally speaking, consider a set of hypotheses $H_1, \dots, H_m$, each as a collection of probability measures defined on the same space $(\Omega, \mathcal{F})$, where $Q^{\star}$ is the true (unknown) distribution that generates the data.
 A hypothesis $H_i$ is true if $Q^{\star} \subseteq{H_i}$, and the global null hypothesis is specified by

 Assume that we construct some test statistic, or score, $T_i$ which captures evidence refuting $H_i$, and satisfying

 for some corresponding critical value $C_i$.
 (The scores are high when $H_i$ is true.)
-One common choice are $p$-values, where $T_i = P_i$, and $C_i(x) \equiv x$.
-Then, global null testing can be done in the following way: combine those scores using a function $f$ and find a calibration function $g$ such that
+One common choice is a $p$-value, where $T_i = P_i$, {with $P_i$ being a valid $p$-value for $H_i$}, and $C_i(x) \equiv x$.
+Then, global null testing can be done in the following way: combine those scores using a function $f$ and find a calibration function $C$ such that

-is true under the assumed dependence structure (if any) among the scores.
-Note that generally $f$ and $g$ can also depend on the scores themselves, however in this paper we consider specifically the case when $f$ and $g$ is fixed, and $f$ as function the scores only, and $g$ as function of the cardinality of hypotheses set only.
-These cases already consist of a large proportion of existed global null tests, and simplify the analysis throughout the paper.
+is true under the assumed dependence structure (if any) among the scores\footnote{Note that generally the functions $f$ and $C$ can also depend on the scores themselves, however in this paper we consider specifically the case when $f$ and $C$ is fixed, and $f$ as function the scores only, and $C$ as function of the cardinality of hypotheses set only.
+These cases already consist of a large proportion of existed global null tests, and simplify the analysis throughout the paper.}.
+We call a global null test in the form of \eqref{gnsum} as \emph{monotonic} if $f$ is monotonic in each of its arguments; \emph{symmetric} if $f$ remains unchanged on permuting its arguments.
+Monotonicity and symmetry are two rather common features of a global null test.
+Given both monotonicity and symmetry of local tests, quadratic time shortcuts for finding simultaneous FDP confidence bounds (FDP shortcuts) have been developed by \citet{goeman2011multiple} and later a quadratic time variant for simultaneous FWER control (FWER shortcuts) was presented by \citet{dobriban2020fast}.

+In this paper, we investigate how inference can benefit from a more specific structure of the local test, that of \emph{separability} (see Appendix~\ref{app:compdef} for formal definitions of the aforementioned terms).
+In particular, we consider the following special case of \eqref{gnsum}:

+where $h$ is a monotonic function of scores.
+Given the local tests of form \eqref{sumform}, we show that both FDP and FWER shortcuts can be reduced to linear time, after an initial sorting step (\thmref{shortcut},\ref{thm:gammaselection}).

-We call a global null testing method in form of \eqref{gnsum} as \emph{monotonic} if $f$ is monotonic in each of its arguments; \emph{symmetric} if $f$ remains unchanged on permuting its arguments; and \emph{separable} if $f = \sum_{i=1}^{m} f_i(T_{i})$ for some $f_i$.
-Monotonicity and symmetry are two rather common features of a global null test, while separability is more unique.
-These three properties define a majority of existing global null tests, including famous examples like Fisher’s combination test \cite{fisher1992statistical}, Stouffer's combination method \cite{stouffer1949american}, R{\"u}schendorf's results \cite{ruschendorf1982random} about the arithmetic mean of $p$-values; as well as recent advances like the Cauchy \cite{liu2020cauchy} and harmonic mean combinations \cite{wilson2019harmonic}.
+Design \eqref{sumform} applies to a majority of existing global null tests, including famous examples like Fisher’s combination test \citep{fisher1992statistical}, Stouffer's combination method \citep{stouffer1949american}, R{\"u}schendorf's results \citep{ruschendorf1982random} about the arithmetic mean of $p$-values; as well as recent advances like the harmonic mean \citep{wilson2019harmonic}, Cauchy \citep{liu2020cauchy} and L\'evy \citep{wilson2021evy} combinations.
+A particular work that is closely related to ours is a summary of all the above-mentioned global null tests: the generalized mean based combination methods \citep{vovk2020combining}.
+The fast shortcuts we developed allow bringing those canonical and new global null tests, to post-hoc large-scale real-world applications.
+Consequently, we obtain a class of novel methods for simultaneous inference, which we found rich enough to contain powerful solutions that adapt to various dependence assumptions and signal distributions.